The Most Lovable Fluffy Cat Breeds (Spoiler: They’re All Equally Lovable)

 Somalis are known for their alert, smart, and playful personalities.
 These cats can even be a little mischievous — they’re said to open cupboards and play in water — but when playtime is over, they settle down to be your most loyal companion.

-Unlike some of the other cat breeds on our list, Somalis do not shed much, so their grooming needs are minimal.
-Occasional brushing will help keep their silky coats clean, however.
+Unlike some of the other cat breeds on our list, Somalis don’t shed very much, so their grooming needs are minimal.
+Somali owners can keep their cat’s coats fluffy and soft by mixing a small amount of grooming in with daily play.

-And – even among the fluffiest cats, some breeds will require more grooming than others, and some will shed more than others.
-With that in mind, here are some tips to set yourself up for success:
+Even among the fluffiest cats, some breeds will require more grooming than others, and some will shed more than others.
+Here are some tips to set yourself up for success.

 Long-haired cats are more prone to matting or tangles, so it’s important to check regularly for these problem spots.
 Generally, regular brushing can help prevent these issues, but they can still pop up.
-If your cat has a mat or tangle, you’ll want to be extra careful when removing it.
+If your cat has a mat or tangle, you’ll want to be extra careful when removing it so you don’t accidentally tear the skin underneath.

 Although some cats love to be brushed, some will require more patience and work.
 Therefore, the best thing you can do is get started early.
 Teach your cat from kittenhood to tolerate brushing by giving them treats or other forms of positive reinforcement.
 Grooming your cat can be a form of bonding — and hopefully, you’ll both learn to love this time you get to spend together.